AugustinCablant/AugustinCablant/README.md

   <br>
   <br>
 I am deeply passionate about statistics, Machine Learning, optimization, and, particularly, Reinforcement Learning.
 I aim to further my studies and pursue a Ph.D. in these fields to explore and contribute to advancements in these areas.
-I am keen to develop new solutions through mathematical modeling, data science techniques, and innovative algorithms, ultimately integrating them into practical applications.

   <br>
   <br>